 1. Adjust the Elastic Band

-The cap should cover your entire head, including your ears and the back of your neck.
+- The cap should fully cover your scalp, including your ears and the back of your neck.
+This keeps sparks and hot debris away from sensitive skin.

 2. Secure the Ear Flaps